Services for GISD families

 To learn more about immunization requirements, see our immunizations page.

-The Student Services Clinic provides immunizations for qualifying students in our community.
-Vaccines are free for students that:
+The Student Services Clinic provides no-cost vaccines for qualifying students in our community.
+Students qualify for no-cost vaccines if they:

 - do not have health insurance